-Repairs claimed as a business expense will not be allowed as part of an excess repairs allowance claim.
+Repairs claimed as a business expense will not be allowed as part of an Excess Repairs Allowance claim.
+See www.gov.gg/taxationfaq for more information on how property income is calculated.

 Property outside Guernsey and Alderney

 Details of any expenses incurred in connection with the property should be provided with the return, to enable the correct rental income to be calculated; evidence of any expenses claimed may be requested.